-The Medicine Shop at 1401 North Main Street is outlined with red lights again this year.
+The Medicine Shop at 1401 North Main Street, a wonderful bit of local architecture, is outlined with red lights again this year.

 The City Building of South Hutchinson at 7 South Main Street has erected a sort of pole tree on its roof.

-As to Christmas movies, the Fox Theatre will show Christmas Vacation on Christmas day at 7:30 p.m.
+will show It's a Wonderful Life on Christmas day at 7:30 p.m.